Aayusha2055/sheenycare/_posts/2020-09-23-what-is-niacinamide.md

 categories: [ Skin Care]
 tags: [ Active Skin Care Ingredients ]
 image: assets/images/niacinamide.png
-# rating: 4.5
 description: "Niacinamide reduces the apperance of skin blemishes and improves the skin barrier.
 Niacinamide visibly minimizes pores and decreases infamation when used regularly in skin care routine."
 ---

 Niacinamide reduces the apperance of skin blemishes and improves the skin barrier.
 It visibly minimizes pores and decreases infamation when used regularly in skin care routine.

-It is also called <a href="https://www.google.com/search?client=ubuntu&bih=942&biw=1848&hl=en&sxsrf=ALeKk00oSvPZ9h3bCaV_WRgqhL0kwKE69Q%3A1600850648732&ei=2AprX8OQLLOS4-EP3vKbqAo&q=Nicotinamide&oq=Nicotinamide&gs_lcp=CgZwc3ktYWIQAzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQR1DTnWhY051oYOCfaGgAcAN4AIABAIgBAJIBAJgBAKABAqABAaoBB2d3cy13aXrIAQjAAQE&sclient=psy-ab&ved=0ahUKEwjD3IWy8f7rAhUzyTgGHV75BqUQ4dUDCAw&uact=5" rel="nofollow" target="_blank">nicotinamide</a>, is one of two major forms of vitamin B3 <a href="https://www.google.com/search?client=ubuntu&bih=942&biw=1848&hl=en&sxsrf=ALeKk00BSkNZYqrd-Gmm61tmlOL10wBaJw%3A1600852358375&ei=hhFrX_m4FpzB3LUPssKsiAY&q=niacin&oq=niacin&gs_lcp=CgZwc3ktYWIQAzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQR1DahgRY2oYEYMeIBGgAcAN4AIABAIgBAJIBAJgBAKABAqABAaoBB2d3cy13aXrIAQjAAQE&sclient=psy-ab&ved=0ahUKEwj5k6Lh9_7rAhWcILcAHTIhC2EQ4dUDCAw&uact=5" rel="nofollow" target="_blank">(niacin)</a> found in supplements.
+It is also called <a href="https://en.wikipedia.org/wiki/Nicotinamide" rel="nofollow" target="_blank">nicotinamide</a>, is one of two major forms of vitamin B3 <a href="https://www.webmd.com/diet/supplement-guide-niacin#1" rel="nofollow" target="_blank">(niacin)</a> found in supplements.
 Today, it has been a promised <a href="https://www.sheenycare.com/active-ingredients-for-skin-care/" rel="dofollow" target="_blank">active ingredient</a> to help manage acne, rosacea, pigmentation issues, and wrinkles.

 # What is it?
 As said earlier, it is a form of vitamin B3.
 It is water soluble and unlike <a href="https://www.sheenycare.com/what-is-ceramide/" target="_blank">ceramide</a>, our body doesn't store it.